cryotools/glacial-lake-evolution/README.md

 The related study is part of the [GLAMoR](https://hu.berlin/glamor) project (Future **G**lacial **L**akes in High Mountain **A**sia - **Mo**deling and **R**isk Analysis) at the Geography Department of Humboldt-Universität zu Berlin.
-The results of the study will soon be published in Frontiers in Earth Sciences as part of the Research Topic "Lake Changes, Drivers and Consequences in High Mountain Asia".
+The results of the study are published in Frontiers in Earth Sciences as part of the Research Topic "Lake Changes, Drivers and Consequences in High Mountain Asia".

-Furian, W., Maussion, F., & Schneider, C. (2022).
-Projected 21st century glacial lake evolution in High Mountain Asia.
+*Furian W, Maussion F and Schneider C (2022) Projected 21st-Century Glacial Lake Evolution in High Mountain Asia.
 Front.
 Earth Sci.
+10:821798. doi: 10.3389/feart.2022.821798*

 ### Ressources
 This study builds on several resources and previously published datasets: